jacebenson/familypage/README.md

 - [x] Bug: On the "GetInvited" call to action button, change the text to be correct, today they are not exactly right
 - [x] Bug: On the home page, add a link to "Join a family" under the hosted version
 - [x] Bug: When you signup, if you select create a family, you land on the backend page for families, you should land on the calendar page
+- [x] Bug: The "families" and "events" are not hidden from everyone.